2KAbhishek/win2k/README.md

 #### Status Bar

 You can use yasb to show a status bar, similar to polybar.
-Follow instructions on [yasb](https://github.com/denBot/yasb) to setup.
+Follow instructions on [yasb](https://github.com/denBot/yasb) to set up.

 My yasb configs are [here](https://github.com/2KAbhishek/Winfiles/tree/main/config/yasb)